 Let’s help out the Chronicle.
 Let them know there is a nifty online encyclopedia they can use as a starting point.

-The post "The Chronicle of Education’s Writing Problem" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (https://cogdogblog.com/2014/11/writing-problem/) on November 20, 2014.
+The post "The Chronicle of Education’s Writing Problem" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2014/11/writing-problem/) on November 20, 2014.